Anmol-Singh-Jaggi/blog/blog/meta/publish-checklist.md

  - Use [this](https://markdowntohtml.com/) to generate HTML.
  - Insert HTML in wordpress HTML editor.
  - Fix image sizes if needed from the visual editor.
- - Add Headings, font-color-changes etc using the visual editor.
+ - Add font-color-changes etc using the visual editor.
  - Attach as many references as possible to improve SEO.
  - Before publishing, check if title is present!!